 1. Buy a car that will hold its value.
-Resale value is based on many factors, including desireability and reliability.
-Some makes, such as Toyota, Honda, Mercedes and Lexus, always hold their value well.
+Resale value is based on many factors, including desirability and reliability.
+Some makes, such as Toyota, Honda, Mercedes and Lexus, always hold their value well, but South Korean brands like Hyundai and Kia have seen their resale values climbing steadily in recent years.
 Use a good used car pricing site, such as Kelley Blue Book or NADA, to research the resale history of models in which you are interested.
 Some options, such as air conditioning or a sunroof, will improve your car's resale value; consider buying them even if they aren't on your personal must-have list.

 2. Follow the maintenance schedule and keep all receipts.
 You'll find the maintenance schedule in the back of the owner's manual.
 Keep receipts for all maintenance and repair work, no matter how minor.
 A stack of receipts underscores the fact that your car has been well taken care of.
 Savvy used car buyers will be willing to pay extra for a car with a fully documented service history.

 3. Don't crash.
 Any history of collision damage can ding your car's resale value, and a trained used car appraiser can spot body work from a mile away.
 If your car is in a collision, use an experienced repair shop with a good reputation and insist on using factory (also known as OEM, for Original Equipment Manufacturer) parts.
 Save all receipts and be up front and honest about any collision repair work when it comes time to sell or trade.
 Being evasive about collision repair may lead the buyer to believe that the damage was more extensive than you are letting on.